glassroom/generalized_orders_of_magnitude/README.md

 ## A Note on Selective Resetting

 In our paper, we formulate a method for selectively resetting interim states at any step in a linear recurrence, as we compute all states in the linear recurrence in parallel via a prefix scan.
-We apply this method as a component of our parallel algorithm for estimating the spectrum of Lyapunov exponents, over GOOMs, implemented [here](https://github.com/glassroom/parallel_lyapunov_exponents).
+We apply this method as a component of our parallel algorithm for estimating the spectrum of Lyapunov exponents, over GOOMs.
 If you are interested in understanding how our selective-resetting method works, we recommend taking a look at [https://github.com/glassroom/selective_resetting/](https://github.com/glassroom/selective_resetting/), an implementation of selective resetting over real numbers instead of GOOMs.
 We also recommend reading Appendix C of our paper, which explains the intuition behind selective resetting informally, with step-by-step examples.

 ## Citing